nathanmathewv/QuizNest/README.md

 2. **Configure the database:**

-   - Create a PostgreSQL database named `quiznest`.
+   - Create a PostgreSQL database named `exam`.
    - Update the `application.properties` file with your PostgreSQL credentials.

 3. **Build and run the application:**